erikw425/NFL_Predictive_Rushing_Models/README.md

 <LI>GameWeather Examples: "N/A Indoor, N/A (Indoors), Controlled Climate, Indoors"
 </UL>

 These issues are particularly problematic in GameWeather, WindDirection, WindSpeed, StadiumType, Turf, and PlayerCollegeName.
 They are less problematic, but still present in Position, Stadium, and Location.
-Given the time and code constraints I decided to fix features that seem to have only a few issues (ex: TeamAbbr: BLT, BAL) and drop features that have high cardinality (ex: GameWeather: N/A Indoor, N/A (Indoors), etc).
+After preliminary regression analysis mapping features (GameWeather, etc.), it was determined that high cardinality features have negliglbe impact.
+Based on time and code constraints I decided to fix features that seem to have only a few issues (ex: TeamAbbr: BLT, BAL) and drop features that have high cardinality (ex: GameWeather: N/A Indoor, N/A (Indoors), etc).

-<a href="https://github.com/erikw425/NFL_Big_Data_Bowl_Rushing/blob/master/XXXXXXXXX.ipynb">NFL Big Data Bowl - Cleansed.ipynb</a>

 # Data Visualizations

 Coming soon...

 # Pre-Processing

+Coming soon...

 # Regressions